 The importance of sustainability was further expressed within the National Development Strategy for 2018–2022, which sets out plans for more food to be produced domestically and for the optimisation of hydrocarbon sources to maximise their economic and strategic value to the nation.
 These are coupled with an intention to be more environmentally friendly with a smaller carbon footprint.
 The plan also includes increasing renewable energy sources, such as through the issuance of Decree No. 19 of 2018 for Qatar General Electricity and Water Corporation to allocate land for a solar power plant.

 An employer must obtain permission from the Recruitment Committee at the Labour Department of the Ministry of Administrative Development, Labour and Social Affairs (MADLSA) to employ foreign employees.
 Once obtained, the employer must apply for a work visa so that the employee may enter Qatar.
 Within seven days of the employee's arrival in Qatar, the residence permit procedure must be commenced so that an employee may work and reside in Qatar.
 The permit will have to be renewed periodically during the course of the employment in Qatar.

 The vast majority of employees in Qatar, particularly those engaged in connection with the construction industry, are subject to the Labour Law.
-One of the few exceptions is employees of government entities, who are instead subject to Law No. 15 of 2016 (Human Resources Law).
+One of the few exceptions is employees of government entities, who are instead subject to Law the Human Resources Law No. 15 of 2016.

-Law No. 13 of 2017 amends certain provisions of the Labour Law and Law No. 13 of 1990 (Civil and Commercial Procedures Law).
+Law No. 13 of 2017 amends certain provisions of the Labour Law and the Civil and Commercial Procedures Law No. 13 of 1990.
 The 2017 Law sets out a specific procedure for an employee to appeal a penalty imposed by an employer before the Committee for the Settlement of Labour Disputes.
 Disputes between employee and employer are also regulated under the Law.

 iii Health and safety